DanielAvinoam/TheSubZeroProject/README.md

 add rdx, rbx 			; RDX = CreateProcessA mov rdi, rdx 			; Save CreateProcessA in RDI
 ```
-After `CreateProcessA`'s address is found it gets called with chrome.exe's path - this path does reside in memory because `djb2` doesn't have a decoding function (It is possible to hide this text aswell, I chose not to):
+After `CreateProcessA`'s address is found it gets called with chrome.exe's path - this path resides in memory because `djb2` doesn't have a decoding function (It is possible to hide this text aswell, I chose not to):
 ```assembly
 ; Push the rest of CreateProcessA's parameters and call it